-STOP smoking and TAKE CHARGE of your health once and for all!
+STOP smoking and get your health back!

 Try Our Smoking Cessation Program

 Note: although this program highlights smoking, the underlying focus of therapy is on addiction.
 This program can be helpful for any form of addiction.

 Set a date, make a commitment, lets get this done!
 We can help.

 >>>Click for a FREE REPORT on Statistics and Facts about Smoking and Acupuncture Treatment<<<

 - 2-3 acupuncture treatments per week for 3 weeks (frequency may depend on severity of cravings and health needs).

 - Specially formulate herbal formulas – natural, safe herbs and supplements to help calm nerves and assist to detox and clean out the body.

 - Ear points – micro-needles are tapped in place over the ear so you can continue self-care in between treatment sessions